bbmv/lalgebra/Readme.md

 version 1.3.0

-This library contains functions and a class for working with elements of linear algebra - points, lines, segments, planes, vectors and matrixes.
+This library contains functions and a class to work with elements of linear algebra - points, lines, segments, planes, vectors and matrixes.
 (With unit tests and a JSDoc documentation).

 #### API